michaelt47/Block-2-Project/README.md

 the hacking software could be designed to delete all of the encrypted files in the case that a user enters the wrong decryption password.
 Although this source code would be an easy starting point to create ransomware, this sort of ransomware should **never** be created with ill-intent.

+If you decide to use this method to encrypt your files, responsible use will include managing passwords to each of your encrypted files in a secure way.
+If someone is able to retrieve your encrypted files and has your password, they will likely be able to decrypt the file.